Giulioneri1/42-course/ft_irc/README.md

 • password: The connection password.
 It will be needed by any IRC client that tries to connect to your server.

-  📌 Usage && More detailed information is contained in subject